rmetzler/HPI-IP-OAuth/README.md

 In this paper we describe the OAuth 1.0a protocol.
 Then we describe our  proposed privacy service that is granted access to the HPI identity provider via OAuth.
 We explain the changes we made in order to enable OAuth in the HPIIP and how the API works.

-## OAuth
+## The OAuth Protocol

 __OAuth__ is an open protocol to allow secure API authorization in a simple and standard method from desktop and web applications.
-It enables __users__ to authenticate and authorize 3rd party applications called __OAuth consumers__ to access data that is associated with a __resource__ managed by the __service provider__.
+[OAuth-spec] It enables __users__ to authenticate and authorize 3rd party applications called __OAuth consumers__ to access data that is associated with a __resource__ managed by the __service provider__.

 ![OAuth parties](HPI-IP-OAuth/raw/master/OAuth.png)
 The three different parties in OAuth protocol.

 In order to authenticate an user and enabling authorization an OAuth consumer has to be registered at the service provider.
-Through registration the service provider gets a dedicated consumer key & secret pair that is used for authenticating the service whenever user access is requested.
+Through registration the service provider obtains a dedicated consumer key & secret pair that is used for authenticating the service whenever user access is requested.

 ### OAuth Dance

 When a user wants to authenticate a webservice via OAuth the __OAuth authentication flow__ (commonly referred to as OAuth dance) is executed.

 The following description is very simplified as details that are important for securing this flow and preventing from replay attacks like the _signature method_ and the _nonce_ are missing from it.
-The description is first and foremost meant to provide a general understanding of the OAuth authentication flow as an exact description is beyond the scope of the paper.
+The description is first and foremost meant to provide a general understanding of the OAuth authentication flow as an exact description is beyond the scope of this paper.

 The authentication flow is started by the user clicking on a special link on the website of the OAuth consumer.
 The consumer uses his consumer key and secret to request a __unauthorized OAuth request token__ and __secret__ from the service provider.
 This OAuth token is used to identify the authentication context for the user.